aungk000/Swiper/README.md

 # Slider
-Android library for sliding views with default indicator (dot) and view transitions.
+Android library for sliding views with default indicators and view transitions.

 Usage
 -----
-Import the library ('slider') from your project and
+Import the library ('slider') from your project.

 In app/gradle.build